Three Affordable Housing Programs for Seniors

 Under Section 8, landlords accept 30 percent of the family or individual’s income as a full rent payment.

-To be eligible, your individual income must not exceed 50 percent of the median income in the local area.
+To be eligible, your income must not exceed 50 percent of the median income in the local area.
 Section 8 is not a senior-specific low-income program.
-Many local housing authorities maintain a waiting list, and it’s important to check for open waitlists periodically.
+Many local housing authorities maintain a waiting list, and it’s essential to check for open waitlists periodically.
 This can help you find an affordable place that suits your needs.

 affordable housing for seniors